1tiktak/1tiktak/README.md

 - 👋 Hi, I’m @1tiktak
-- 💞️ I’m looking to collaborate on any cool sekf driving projects.
+- 💞️ I’m looking to collaborate on any cool self driving projects.
 - 📫 How to reach me taikratoke663@me.com

 <!---